Architecture-Aware Synthesis of Stabilizer Circuits from Clifford Tableaus: Conclusion

+We then define a basis consisting of $2q$ elements of $\mathcal{P}_q$ written as tensor products of Pauli operators as follows\footnote{These are typically abbreviated as a Pauli string.
+So, for instance, $Z \otimes I \otimes I$ can be written as $ZII$.}:

+the products of which can represent any element of $\mathcal{P}_q$ up to a phase of $\pm{1}$ or $\pm{i}$ \cite{Grier_2022}.
+The first $q$ elements of this basis are destabilizer generators for the stabilizer state $\ket{0}^{\otimes q}$ and the last $q$ elements are the corresponding stabilizer generators.

+Keeping track of how Clifford operators modify this basis directly leads us to Aaronson's canonical formatting of the Clifford tableau, where each basis element $p_j$ is encoded into a $2q +1 $ large vector $r \in GF(2)$~\footnote{$GF(2)$ is the unique field with two elements with its additive and multiplicative identities} corresponding to the $j$th row of said tableau, by the following formula:

-The underlying principle in \autoref{eq.encoding_ct} is the following relation among paulis: $Y = -iZX$.
-Hence for a qubit $i$, a Pauli $Y$ can be encoded by setting the bits $r_i$ and $r_{i+n}$ to one, a Pauli $X$ by setting $r_{i+n}$ to one, a Pauli $Z$ can be encoded by setting $r_{i}$ to one and finally a $I$ can be encoded by leaving both $r_i$ and $r_{i+n}$ at zero.
-At last, one can undo the possible change of signs occurring due to the prefactor of $-i$; therefore, each row possesses a sign column $r_{2n+1}$, which can be flipped to undo the change of sign.
+The underlying principle in \autoref{eq.encoding_ct} is the following relation among Paulis: $Y = -iZX$.
+Hence for a qubit $i$, a Pauli $Y$ can be encoded by setting the bits $r_i$ and $r_{i+q}$ to one, a Pauli $X$ by setting $r_{i+q}$ to one, a Pauli $Z$ can be encoded by setting $r_{i}$ to one and finally a $I$ can be encoded by leaving both $r_i$ and $r_{i+q}$ as zero.
+At last, one can undo the possible change of signs occurring due to the prefactor of $-i$; therefore, each row possesses a sign column $r_{2q+1}$, which can be flipped to undo the change of sign.

+Then, ignoring the final column storing the sign bit, this encoding effectively blocks the Clifford tableau into four $q \times q$ sub-matrices as follows, with the positions of the bits representing the $j$th destabilizer and stabilizer on qubit $i$ indicated:

-Thus given $n$ stabilizer and $n$ destabilizer states, using the Clifford tableau, any $n$-qubit Clifford circuit can be represented by $2n(2n+1)$ bits and allows updates by adding $H$, $S$, and CNOT gates to the end (appending) or the front (prepending)~\cite{gottesman1997stabilizer, Aaronson_2004}.
+The labels $X$ and $Z$ indicate the applied Pauli gate and the subscript $x$ and $z$ correspond to the destabilizer and stabilizer respectively.
+We further note that destabilizers and stabilizers are ordered row-wise in pairs, such that the $j$th destabilizer ($j$th row in the Clifford tableau) anti-commutes with the $j$th stabilizer ($j+n$th row in the Clifford tableau) and commute with all other rows in the tableau.
+This property is detailed in \cite{Aaronson_2004} and is preserved under conjugation by Clifford operations.
+Utilizing this setup, any $n$-qubit Clifford circuit can be represented by $2n(2n+1)$ bits and allows updates by adding $H$, $S$, and CNOT gates to the end (appending) or the front (prepending)~\cite{gottesman1997stabilizer, Aaronson_2004}.

 The specific actions of appending and prepending $H$, $S$, and CNOT gates in the Clifford tableau formulation are laid out in \cite{Gidney_2021,gottesman1997stabilizer} and visually specified in \autoref{fig:append_op} sans the effects on the sign-flip vector.
 Then, recognizing the similarities between the Clifford tableau representation and the ubiquitous parity map representation of CNOT-composed circuits used in circuit optimization by \cite{Duncan_2020,kissinger2019cnot,Nash_2020}, we obtain an easily manipulable representation for Clifford circuit synthesis that allows reuse of existing machinery.